Employer returns: Enterprise Tax Management Platform (ETMP): employer repayments

-Note: You will not be able to make a repayment using the payable order method if the characters in the name and address fields in ETMP exceed 28 characters on any one line.
-Where the payable order method is selected ETMP will check to ensure the number is not exceeded.
+Note: Where the payable order method is selected ETMP will check to ensure the number is not exceeded.
 If it is, you will receive an advisory message telling you that you cannot continue with the process.
 You should then follow guidance at PAYE48209 to make repayment via OAS.

 Once the address is confirmed ETMP will display to you from the unallocated payment work list any unallocated payment or credit held on the employer record.

 Select the item(s) you wish to repay and ‘Confirm Repayment’.
 A confirmation message stating that the repayment has been initiated will then be presented to you.